karsh-404/QA_Comviva/README.md

-Assignment 1 test cases and Assignment 4 (Cricket ScoreCard table data printing) are located in src/test/java.
+Assignment 1 and Assignment 4 (Cricket ScoreCard table data printing) test classes are located in src/test/java.
+Assignment 3 and 4 are there in root repository (main repo page outside of src folder where readme.md and pom.xml exist)